 Frequently Asked Questions

-Audio and video calls made in a drop- in session are typically only 20 minutes long. which gives enough time for the students questions or concerns to be handled efficiently and easily.
-Remember, you can also just send comments back and forth with a tutor in the chat, but sharing documents within the chat section are prohibited so if you want them to see a particular part of a paper, you must do a video or audio call.
-Moreover, if you do not wish to have anyone view the comments or conversation you have had, you must delete the comment on your own.
+Both in-person and online (chat or video call) drop-in sessions are typically only 20-minutes long, which gives enough time for the students questions or concerns to be handled efficiently and easily.
+For online drop-in sessions, you can send comments back and forth with a tutor in the Drop-In Channel; however, sharing documents within the chat section are prohibited, so you must request a video or audio call to initiate screen share.
+Moreover, if you do not wish to have anyone view the comments in the Drop-In Channel, you must delete the comments on your own.

-Our new drop-in feature is for any student who might only have a simple question or concern--that is when you can reach out to the tutor on call or in the chat feature!
+If you are on-campus and wish to visit Writing Center, you can drop-in without an appointment.
+Please note that you may need to wait until a tutor is available, and that during high-traffic times, sessions are limited to 20-minutes.
+Our online drop-in feature is for any student who might only have a simple question or concern--that is when you can reach out to the tutor on call or in the chat feature!
 You can do that by clicking here to access the "Drop-in Tutoring" hours channel in MS Teams.
 Ask a question in the chat and have a conversation in the chat section, or start an audio/ video call with a tutor that is available.
 Right now, hours are limited and the service is only available at certain times, so be mindful before posting a question.

 Asynchronous tutoring is when a student receives written feedback through email.
 This is for someone who feels uncomfortable joining an audio/video call, has a technology barrier, is unavailable to meet synchronously, or simply prefers written feedback to oral feedback.
 It does however, require you to have access to your email and requires you to check your email to be sure you have received your comments and feedback.
 You might not want to choose this option if you have already received written feedback from your instructor or another tutor, or have real- time questions you would want to ask the tutor during your session.